 Health Canada has approved the drug omalizumab, known by the brand name Xolair, as a treatment for chronic idiopathic hives that do not respond to antihistamine treatment.

-The Canadian approval follows similar action by the FDA earlier in 2014, after trials showed the drug to be highly effective in reducing symptoms and improving quality of life for patients of the condition formally known as chronic idiopathic urticaria (or CIU).
+The Canadian approval follows similar action by the FDA earlier in 2014, after trials showed the drug to be highly effective in reducing symptoms and improving quality of life for patients of chronic hives, a condition formally known as chronic idiopathic urticaria (or CIU).

 “It’s a treatment that works quite quickly,” said Dr. Gordon Sussman, a Toronto allergist who has spent years studying chronic hives.
 “It works very well in our patients.”